qld-gov-au/qg-web-template/README.md

 - Bugfix: For bugs and errors that will be released on the standard schedule
 - Feature: For new features
 - Hotfix: For critical bugs and errors which will be merged into the current release
+- Enhancement: For refactoring, or general improvements to existing features, that do not add new features

 Add the JIRA job number after the category type, or the initials of the developer making the change if there is no JIRA job.
 Example: Bugfix/QOL-100-Fixing-nav-nesting-issue